 IMAP won’t delete the email from the server after downloading it.
 It will keep any replies you make, read status, and record all other actions.

-Whenever you log into your email server from your tablet or smartphone, your emails will sync across multiple devices.
+Your emails will sync across multiple devices whenever you log into your email server from your tablet or smartphone.

 What are the advantages of POP?

 - Mail is stored locally and can be accessed without an internet connection.

 - An Internet connection is only required for sending and receiving email.
 This means lower bandwidth usage.

 - Smaller storage space required (assuming emails are deleted after download).
 Some hosts will limit mailboxes, for example, 500MB.

 - Many POP servers allow you to leave a copy on the server.

 - You can group multiple mail accounts into one inbox.